boolean-uk/react-cohort-dashboard-challenge/src/ComponenytTree.md

 # "See Previous Comments" text change to fit better

 # Add the function to save the default information in the profile page

+# Add the profile image and favorite color